divyaathiyarath/backend/middlewares/authentication/authenticationServices.md

-// This files act as a service for middleware where the permission will get granted or not.
+# This files act as a service for middleware where the permission will get granted or not.

-// Here we are dealing db queries
+# This file will not handle any DB queries.